rawrico0/RWCartStyleModbusRTU/README.md

 -pyserial

 Some "how to use" things will guide through in screenshot i've uploaded.
-How these script helps many modbus related industries.
+Hope these script helps many modbus related industries.